 Use your favorite veggies from the Cycle Food lists such as onion, mushroom, bell peppers, etc and place them on skewers with meat and grill (you may marinate veggies in same sauce if you desire).

 Cycle 2/3 additions: Use potatoes for your skewers (try canned mini potatoes– they work best), or serve with brown rice or couscous.

 Just because you’re on a diet doesn’t mean you can’t eat great food.
-Enjoy the Super Bowl weekend with your friends and family…and remember, it’s not all about food!
+Enjoy game day with your friends and family…and remember, it’s not all about food!